A Shift Toward Intentional Buying

 The ads and emails are in full force this time of year!
-Trying to entice you with sales and steals that might seem just too good to pass up or convince you that the more you buy, the better.
+Trying to entice me with sales and steals that might seem just too good to pass up or convince me that the more I buy, the better.

 It can be hard to resist!

 I’ve been tempted so many times, scanning the ads for the newest items and trends.
 Walking the aisles in a daze.
 Getting distracted by sale signs or beautifully crafted displays.
 Buying things just so I had something to wrap.
 Making a purchase to relieve the fear that I would miss out a deal that wouldn’t come around again.

 I would end up with more than I had hoped to buy and a sinking feeling that the items I settled on weren’t really what I wanted in the first place.
 It didn’t feel good.

 I had to make a shift and learn a new way to shop.
 I had to introduce more INTENTION.